rexzor/mocean-sdk-windows-phone/trunk/Source/Shared/MASTAdView/ReadMe.txt

 - Windows Phone versions prior to 8 are no longer supported.
 - Event handlers were updated to allow for more portable code.

+3.1.2
+- Adding validation to third party ad descriptors that attempts to ensure image and text ads are rendered natively only if it appears the server's parsing was proper.